Minimum quantity Discount

 Tri-Active Retinol peel will effectively target post-inflammatory hyperpigmentation.

-Retinoic acid, often referred to as tretinoin in its pharmaceutical form, is the active form of Vitamin A. It is widely recognized for its powerful effects in dermatology and skincare, particularly in treating acne and signs of skin aging.
+Retinoic acid, often referred to as tretinoin in its pharmaceutical form, is the active form of Vitamin A. It is widely recognized for its powerful effects in dermatology and skin care, particularly in treating acne and signs of skin aging.

 Retinoic acid works at the cellular level to modify gene expression and affect cell growth.
-In the treatment of acne, it promotes the turnover of skin cells, reducing the likelihood of pore clogging and helping to clear existing breakouts.
+In treating acne, it promotes the turnover of skin cells, reducing the likelihood of pore-clogging and helping to clear existing breakouts.
 Additionally, it decreases the cohesiveness of follicular epithelial cells, further preventing the formation of comedones.

-In anti-aging skincare, retinoic acid's ability to stimulate collagen production is a key benefit.
+Retinoic acid's ability to stimulate collagen production is a key benefit in anti-aging skincare.
 This leads to a reduction in fine lines and wrinkles and an improvement in overall skin texture and tone.
-It also aids in skin discoloration and hyperpigmentation by accelerating cell turnover, bringing new skin cells to the surface faster and shedding pigmented and damaged cells.
+It also aids skin discoloration and hyperpigmentation by accelerating cell turnover, bringing new skin cells to the surface faster, and shedding pigmented and damaged cells.

-Despite its benefits, retinoic acid can be quite irritating to the skin, causing side effects like redness, dryness, and peeling, especially during the initial period of use.
+Despite its benefits, retinoic acid can irritate the skin, causing side effects like redness, dryness, and peeling, especially during the initial period of use.
 Its potency means it is generally available by prescription and requires careful monitoring by a healthcare professional.

-Hydroxypinacolone Retinoate (HPR), is a newer, esterified form of retinoic acid.
-Unlike cosmetic retinol, HPR binds directly to the retinoid receptors of the skin cells without the need for conversion.
+Hydroxypinacolone Retinoate (HPR) is a newer, esterified form of retinoic acid.
+Unlike cosmetic retinol, HPR binds directly to the retinoid receptors of the skin cells without needing conversion.
 This direct binding allows it to deliver similar benefits to retinoic acid, such as stimulating collagen production, improving skin elasticity, and reducing signs of aging, but with a lower risk of irritation.

-HPR is considered more gentle and less irritating compared to traditional retinoic acid, while offering comparable benefits.
-With HPR everyone has access to the benefits of prescription retinoids, without the risk of side effects.
+HPR is considered more gentle and less irritating than traditional retinoic acid while offering comparable benefits.
+With HPR, everyone has access to the benefits of prescription retinoids without the risk of side effects.

-1. Cell Turnover and Renewal: Promotes rapid cell turnover, aiding in the exfoliation of dead skin cells and the generation of new cells.
+• Cell Turnover and Renewal: HPR promotes rapid cell turnover, aiding in the exfoliation of dead skin cells and generating new cells.

-2. Skin Texture: By promoting cell renewal it improves skin texture, addressing issues like roughness and dullness.
+• Skin Texture: Promoting cell renewal improves skin texture and addresses issues like roughness and dullness.

-3. Collagen Production: It stimulates collagen production, essential for reducing the appearance of fine lines, wrinkles, and improving skin elasticity.
+• Collagen Production: It stimulates collagen production, which is essential for reducing the appearance of fine lines and wrinkles and improving skin elasticity.

-4. Acne Treatment: Effective in treating acne by unclogging pores and reducing the size of sebaceous glands, it diminishes both inflammatory and non-inflammatory acne lesions.
+• Acne Treatment: Effective in treating acne by unclogging pores and reducing the size of sebaceous glands, it diminishes both inflammatory and non-inflammatory acne lesions.

-5. Pigmentation: It can reduce hyperpigmentation by accelerating the turnover of hyperpigmented skin cells and inhibiting melanin production.
+• Pigmentation: It can reduce hyperpigmentation by accelerating the turnover of hyperpigmented skin cells and inhibiting melanin production.

-6. Photoaging: Effective in treating signs of photoaging, reversing some of the damage caused by UV radiation.
+• Photoaging: Effective in treating signs of photoaging, reversing some of the damage caused by UV radiation.

-1. Retinoid Receptor Activity: HPR, an ester of retinoic acid, binds directly to retinoid receptors in the skin, enabling it to work without needing to be converted into retinoic acid.
+• Retinoid Receptor Activity: HPR, an ester of retinoic acid, binds directly to retinoid receptors in the skin, enabling it to work without needing to be converted into retinoic acid.

-2. Lower Irritation: Typically, it causes less irritation than retinoic acid, making it more suitable for sensitive skin types.
+• Lower Irritation: Typically, it causes less irritation than retinoic acid, making it more suitable for sensitive skin types.

-3. Collagen Stimulation and Anti-Aging: Like retinoic acid, HPR helps in stimulating collagen production and has anti-aging properties.
+• Collagen Stimulation and Anti-Aging: Like retinoic acid, HPR helps in stimulating collagen production and has anti-aging properties.

-4. Acne and Hyperpigmentation: It is effective in treating acne and reducing hyperpigmentation, often with fewer side effects compared to retinoic acid.
+• Acne and Hyperpigmentation: It effectively treats acne and reduces hyperpigmentation, often with fewer side effects than retinoic acid.

-5. Stability and Penetration: Being more stable and lipid-soluble, HPR penetrates the skin more effectively and is less prone to degradation.
+• Stability and Penetration: HPR is more stable and lipid-soluble, so it penetrates the skin more effectively and is less prone to degradation.

 References